MacJoom/joomla-releasetools/README.md

 # joomla-releasetools
 Tools for Joomla!
 Release Management on the linux command line - uses bash

+## prerequisites
+- your are in a local webspace where joomla-cms is cloned into
+- composer, npm installed, means you have done a joomla development installation before

 Work in progress!
 Works for Minor releases only at the moment

 I have done some Joomla 4.4.0 Alpha releases with the following tools